arduchump/RMqttSN/README.md

    on most \*NIX systems, or as part of the standard Arduino IDE installation.

 Run `ccmake` and set `ARDUINO_LIBRARY_PATH` to the `hardware/arduino` path.
-For instance on Debian-based systems it is `/usr/share/ardunio/hardware/arduino`
+For instance on Debian-based systems it is `/usr/share/arduino/hardware/arduino`

-The other default values are set for an Arduino [Uno] or a [JeeNode].
+The other default values are set for an Arduino [Uno] or a [JeeNode], and will probably work on most other ATmega328p based hardware.

+Run make and it will generate a static library file that can be linked against in your main project.

 Usage
 -----
-Implement `void serialEvent()` - which is part of the standard Arduino library and gets called whenever there is incoming data on the serial line - and call `MQTTSN::parse_stream()`
+To use UART serial comms, implement `void serialEvent()` - which is part of the standard Arduino library and gets called whenever there is incoming data on the serial line - and call `MQTTSN::parse_stream()`

-Subclass MQTTSN and override some all or none of the handler virtual functions to get data from the broker or to change application state.
+Subclass MQTTSN and override some, all, or none of the handler virtual functions to get data from the broker or to change application state.

 Most of the handler functions are stubs, but a few of them deal with return code checking, topic registration and so on, so you should call the base class